cxfcxf/pam_ldap_go/README.md

 please be note, this will work with any ldap server that uses ssl/tls

-the cert of ldap server will not be verified
+the cert of remote ldap server will be verified with system root CA

 ## configure